 With Kyoto being the heart of traditional Japan, you’ll find many beautifully designed gardens, wooden houses, temples, and other worthwhile attractions there.
 This makes it easy to spend a week exploring the city and barely scratch the surface.
 So how do you choose which places to visit?

 Organized Things To Do

-These attractions are organised by third parties, and will either let you immerse yourself in Japanese culture, or give you experiences unique to this part of Japan.
+These attractions are organized by third parties, and will either let you immerse yourself in Japanese culture, or give you experiences unique to this part of Japan.

 Kimono rentals are rather popular amongst visitors in Kyoto, and they add a bit of fun to your strolls along the street.
 You can choose a basic kimono-only package, or have your hair professionally styled as well.